AfroLatino/aws-bootcamp-cruddur/journal/week6.md

 ## Deploy an ECS Cluster using ECS Service Connect

+### Refactor bin directory to be top level

+The bin directory was previously in backend-flask.
+This was refactored to the top (main) level.

 ### Test RDS Connection

 I added the test script below to check the connection from my container.